All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Strengthening Antioxidant Defenses

 GHK-Cu upregulates superoxide dismutase (SOD) and other antioxidant enzymes that protect cells from oxidative damage.
-In the context of sleep, stronger antioxidant defenses help protect the circadian clock neurons from damage and support the metabolic processes that facilitate sleep-wake transitions.
+In the context of sleep, stronger antioxidant defenses help protect the circadian clock neurons from damage and support the metabolic processes that help with sleep-wake transitions.

 The copper component of GHK-Cu also serves as a cofactor for copper-zinc SOD (SOD1), making it directly relevant to the antioxidant systems most active in brain tissue.